ayro-labs/ayro-configs/readme.md

 Running Containers

-First you need to create the Ayro network in docker:
+First you need to create the Ayro network on Docker:
 ````
 network/create-network.sh
 ````